 If you would like to direct learners directly to one of your 3D models and do not need it to be embedded into a webpage, select Copy Link when you publish it.
 This will generate a link that you can paste into a webpage, email, or document.

-Tip: If you are providing a link to a 3D model instead of embedding it into a webpage, you may want to publish a 2D image of the model and then hyperlink the image to the 3D model.
+Tip: If you are providing a link to a 3D model instead of embedding it into a webpage, you may want to publish a 2D image of the model and then hyperlink the image using the 3D model link.
 This is how we recommend integrating 3D models into PowerPoint, where iframes are not supported.

 For instructions on how to embed an iframe into common applications and learning management systems (LMS), see our collection of embedding how-tos in Integrating 3D Models.